 Congresswoman Katie Porter represents the 47th Congressional District in Orange County, California.

 Eager to invite families into the conversations happening in the halls of Congress, Rep. Porter has developed a reputation for her use of visual aids during Congressional hearings.
-She wielded a whiteboard while grilling the CEO of JP Morgan Chase, Jamie Dimon, over how an entry-level employee at his bank couldn’t make ends meet.
+She brought out a whiteboard while grilling the CEO of JP Morgan Chase, Jamie Dimon, over how an entry-level employee at his bank couldn’t make ends meet.
 She also used her signature whiteboard to break down potential cost barriers to COVID-19 tests, which helped her secure a commitment from the Trump Administration to make testing free for every American.

 Rep. Porter believes our democracy and government should reflect the people of America and serve their needs, not special interests or corporate donors.
 As a progressive, she’s a leader in the fight to protect taxpayers and crack down on waste, fraud, and abuse.
 In Congress, she’s a key voice for ending political corruption, increasing government transparency, and holding leaders of both parties accountable.
 She’s matched her commitment to transparency with concrete action by hosting regular town halls and publicly posting a list of meetings she takes.

-Before coming to Congress, Rep. Porter spent nearly two decades taking on the special interests that dominate American politics and drown out the voices of working families.
+Before coming to Congress, Rep. Porter spent nearly two decades taking on the special interests that dominate American politics and drown out the voices of working families—and winning.
 A lifelong consumer advocate, she taught bankruptcy law at the University of California, Irvine School of Law.
 As California’s independent watchdog against the banks, she oversaw big banks that had cheated Orange County homeowners to get them to follow through on their promise to help families get back on their feet.
 As a consumer finance expert, Congresswoman Porter also helped Congress pass the original Credit CARD Act in 2009, which enacted federal protections from abusive credit card fees.

 Rep. Porter is a single mom of three school-aged kids.
 She lives with her family in Irvine, California.